How to buy Medibank (MPL) shares

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 Medibank Private Limited is an insurance-diversified business based in Australia.
-Medibank shares (MPL) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Medibank has a trailing 12-month revenue of around $6.8 billion.
+Medibank shares (MPL) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
+Medibank has a trailing 12-month revenue of around $7 billion.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in Medibank